This story is written by Christie J. E. Chapman. Christie is a Volunteer Babywearing Educator, a Licensed Clinical Social Worker, and mother of two.

 In addition to the empirical data, many of us carry around some nuggets of anecdotal data.
 I’d like, now, to share mine.

 Fast forward two years (and they did feel as if they were on fast forward) to the birth of my daughter.
 Natalie came into the world five weeks after my husband’s graduation, four weeks after his ordination, and three weeks after we moved away from our seminary village in the city to a suburb in Westchester county.
 Life was a whirlwind already, and then I had a baby and a toddler.
 With me.
 All day, every day.
 My identity as competent working mother had gone out the window, replaced with this exhausted, overwhelmed, angry woman who constantly smelled like sweat and spit up.
 I would sit at the breakfast table and stare at my cup of coffee until it was cold, then rouse myself only to make more.
 I survived on Luna bars and the scraps left behind from Jack’s meals.
 A good day meant going to Target without yelling at anyone.
 And then, every couple of weeks, I would feel good for a few days.
 Like, really good.
-So good that I would rearrange the furniture, or decide to potty train Jack, or take up running when neither my body or Natalie’s was ready for it.
+So good that I would rearrange the furniture or buy new furniture like this modern sofa, or decide to potty train Jack, or take up running when neither my body or Natalie’s was ready for it.
 The only way we all survived those rollercoaster days was with the help of babywearing.
 With Natalie strapped to my chest, I could not ignore her needs.
 I could nurse her without even having to hold her (and on those worst days, I probably couldn’t have held her).
 I could follow my manic impulses without missing her very polite little cues.
 And when I was completely touched out from caring for two grabby little people under the age of two, I could put her up on my back, high enough to see her in the mirror and feel her breath on my neck, but not have to actually feel her skin on mine or gaze into her painfully beautiful brown eyes.
 And she would still be soothed, and her brain would still be nurtured by the motion of my body.

 On my bad days, I thought there must be something wrong with me, but then I would start to feel better and decide I was fine.
 Until I felt worse again.
 It took my sister, who was coming to understand her own postpartum anxiety disorder, to convince me to seek help.
 I found a therapist, who diagnosed me with Postpartum Bipolar Disorder.
 She helped me understand a lot about how my thoughts, feelings, and behavior worked together and helped me develop the tools I needed to cope with my down days.
 Then after about a year of therapy and lots of skirting around the obvious reality of my mood swings, I decided that I deserved to really feel better, and I saw a psychiatrist.
 She prescribed an anticonvulsant medication that is also used to manage Bipolar Disorder, and lo and behold, I actually felt better.
 And I’ve stayed feeling better.